Pair QuizHack

 Explore how follow-up chat fits into Canvas review and class-specific question support.

-Learn how the extension keeps study help close to the coursework page across platforms.
+Learn how the extension keeps homework help close to the coursework page across platforms.